Rising ethnic nationalism in Sri Lanka targets minorities for abuse – new report

 Notes to the editor

-- The full report ‘No war, no peace: the denial of minority rights and justice in Sri Lanka’ will be made available on www.minorityrights.org/?lid=10458 on 19 January 2011.
+- The full report ‘No war, no peace: the denial of minority rights and justice in Sri Lanka’ is available here.

 - Minority Rights Group International (MRG) is a non-governmental organisation working to secure the rights of ethnic, religious and linguistic minorities and indigenous peoples worldwide.